redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_artifact_get.md

       --artifact-id string   ID of the artifact
   -g, --group string         Artifact group (default "default")
       --instance-id string   ID of the Service Registry instance to be used (by default, uses the currently selected instance)
+  -o, --output string        Output format (table, json, yaml, yml) (default "table")
-      --output-file string   Location of the output file --version string       Version of the artifact
+      --output-file string   Location of the output file --references           Get a list of reference records for the given artifact.
+Is returned instead of the artifact content.
+      --version string       Version of the artifact
 ```